 Measurements were taken at appropriate intervals depending on the rate at which the camber was changing.
-If no noticeable changes were occurring, readings would be taken monthly until the bridge was completed.
+If no noticeable changes were occurring, readings would be taken monthly.
 When a significant change in load occurred, if at all possible, readings would be taken no more than one week before and after the change.